mitle/fiveinarow/README.md

 # Five in a row, Gomoku game in python

 The well known five in a row game implemented in python using pygame.
-2 players play the game, the game instances are connected by network using ZeroMQ.
+Two players can play the game, the game instances are connected by network using ZeroMQ.

 ## Install: